sinotec2/Focus-on-Air-Quality/PlumeModels/TG_pathways/gen_inp.md

 ## Reference

 [1]: https://www.epa.gov/scram/air-quality-dispersion-modeling-related-model-support-programs#aermap "AERMAP is a terrain preprocessor for AERMOD.
 AERMAP processes commercially available Digital Elevation Data and creates a file suitable for use within an AERMOD control file.
 This file would contain elevation and hill-height scaling factors for each receptor in the air dispersion study."
+[2]: https://www.epa.gov/scram/air-quality-dispersion-modeling-preferred-and-recommended-models#aermod "AERMOD Modeling System: The American Meteorological Society/Environmental Protection Agency Regulatory Model Improvement Committee (AERMIC) was formed to introduce state-of-the-art modeling concepts into the EPA's air quality models.
+Through AERMIC, a modeling system, AERMOD, was introduced that incorporated air dispersion based on planetary boundary layer turbulence structure and scaling concepts, including treatment of both surface and elevated sources, and both simple and complex terrain.
+As of December 9, 2006, AERMOD is fully promulgated as a replacement to ISC3, in accordance with Appendix W (PDF)(54 pp, 761 K, 01-17-2017)."
+[3]: https://github.com/sinotec2/Focus-on-Air-Quality/blob/main/PlumeModels/TG_pathways/aermap.inp " Focus-on-Air-Quality/PlumeModels/TG_pathways/aermap.inp 模版"